-Apply for your postgraduate course using course finder.
+Apply for your course using course finder.
 By clicking on the specific programme you wish to apply for you will be directed to an application specifically designed for your programme where you will create your account with the University and submit your application and supporting documents online.

 Once you have submitted an online application you will be sent details of how to enter your applicant portal.

 Your portal experience will allow you to send and receive communications to and from the University.
 You will be able to track the progress of your application at every stage of the admissions process; update your personal information, view decisions and accept any offers you may receive.

 If you need to add or change details or documents on your application after you have applied, you can update some of your details on the applicant portal.

 Alternatively, please contact us via firstname.lastname@example.org and we will be able to update your application accordingly and to upload additional supporting documentation on your behalf.
 Please also remember to include your applicant ID number in your email.